- Your Home

 The following outlines the rules for residential garbage pick-up:

-- All garbage must be bagged and placed in the assigned green BPU container with the lid closed; loose garbage will not be collected.
+- All garbage must be bagged and placed in the assigned container with the lid closed; loose garbage will not be collected.
+Garbage is no longer collected from other containers.

-- Place pizza boxes inside the assigned BPU container and not on the ground or in the recycling bin.
+- Place used delivery pizza boxes inside the assigned BPU container and not on the ground or in the recycling bin.

 - Excess garbage can be scheduled for collection from the assigned container on the day before or after the regular collection day for a $10 fee per occurrence.

-- Residents may dispose of up to four small household items per week, weighing less than 40 pounds, no larger in volume than a single bag of trash and easily carried by one person for no additional charge.
-(This service does not include electronics, Freon removal or large items such as beds, couches, chairs, carpet rolls.)
+- Residents may dispose of up to four small household items per week, weighing less than 40 pounds, no larger in volume than a single bag of trash and easily carried by one person at no additional charge.
+(This service does not include electronics, Freon removal, glass such as window or mirrors or large items such as beds, couches, chairs, carpet rolls.)

 - Loose pieces of trash that are able to be reasonably bagged, such as books, shoes, clothes and small toys, will not be collected unless bagged and placed inside the assigned container.